La5te2/ChessAI/Melano.md

 \right\rceil.
 $$

 The MCTS procedure recalculates $N_{\mathrm{target}}$ after each selection-and-evaluation cycle once the root has reached $N_{\min}$.
 A new cycle starts for a root only while its completed count is smaller than both the current target and the soft cap.
-Terminal backups and neural evaluations already selected in that cycle are completed before the next stopping check, so they may carry the final count beyond either threshold.
+The target and soft cap are checked between cycles, so backups completed within the final cycle may carry the final count beyond either threshold.
 A root with one legal action uses $u=0$ and admits no new cycle after reaching $N_{\min}$.
 A zero cap sets both $N_{\min}$ and $N_{\mathrm{target}}$ to zero.
-A cancellation signal or an expired execution deadline stops further leaf selection, while leaves already selected still produce their completed backups.
+A cancellation signal or an expired execution deadline stops further leaf selection and the submission of neural-evaluation requests.
+Completed backups remain in the tree, while virtual visits attached to unevaluated requests are released as described in Section 5.7.

 ### 5.6 Evaluation Reuse

-Repeated neural evaluation of the same `PackedState` produces the same compact Policy and Value record, so Melano stores each completed network evaluation in a cache indexed by its 67-byte `PackedState`.
-For a requested complete state, the rules engine checks for a terminal outcome before the cache is consulted.
-This order is required because `PackedState` omits move counters and repetition history.
-Exact rule outcomes therefore depend on the complete state, whereas cached network outputs depend only on the encoded state.
+Repeated network evaluation of the same `PackedState` produces the same compact Policy and Value record.
+The evaluator therefore stores each completed record in a cache keyed by its 67-byte `PackedState`.
+For a requested complete state, the rules engine determines whether the state is terminal before the evaluator queries this cache.
+This order preserves exact terminal detection because `PackedState` omits move counters and repetition history, whereas the cached network output depends only on the encoded state.

 One MCTS invocation receives one or more root states and constructs a separate tree for each root.
 All trees created by that invocation access the same evaluation cache, which allows simulations within one tree and simulations from different trees to reuse completed network records.
 Let $M_C\geq0$ be the configured memory capacity for records retained across invocations.
 When $M_C=0$, the cache exists only for the current invocation.
 When $M_C>0$, the cache persists across invocations and uses TLRU (trajectory-aware least-recently-used) to order its records.
 A successful lookup moves the accessed record to the most-recent end of this order, and inserting a new record places it at the same end.